 For many users, these options are more than enough.
-However, sooner or later, you will likely need the -a option, which displays hidden files - those whose names start with a period.
+However, sooner or later, you will likely need the -a option, which displays hidden files - those whose names start with a period (Figure 7).
 To pinpoint a file, you might use -l to display file attributes.
-To help sort files with ls, various options let you sort by size (-s), time (-t), or extension (-X).
+To help sort files with ls, options let you sort by size (-s), time (-t), or extension (-X).
+All this information can easily occupy more lines than your terminal window displays, so you might want to pipe the command through less ($ls \mid less$) so that only a screenful of information is visible at one time.

-All this information can easily occupy more lines than your terminal window displays, so you might want to pipe the command through less ($ls \mid less$) so that only one screen full of information is visible at a time.
-If you are trying to identify a file, file is a supplement to ls, identifying the type of file (Figure 7).
-If you have symbolic links, you can add the -L option so that you can identify the type of the original file.
-Also, you can use -z to view the contents of compressed files (more on this later).
+If you are trying to identify a file, file is a supplement to ls, identifying the type of file (Figure 8).
+If you have symbolic links, you will want to add the -L option so that you can identify the type of the original file.
+Also, you can use -z to view the contents of compressed files (see below).

 Yet another tool for tracking down files is find.
-The find command takes so bruce@nanday:~/download\$ cd .. bruce@nanday:~\$ many options that I will list only some of the most important ones:
+The find command takes so many options that I will only briefly list some of the most important ones: